Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Revocation and amendment of health care agencies.

-(a) Every health care agency may be revoked by the principal at any
+(a) Unless the principal elects a delayed revocation period pursuant to subsection (a-5), every health care agency may be revoked by the principal at any

 time, without regard to the principal's mental or physical condition, by